Brendan Gallagher delves into some of rugby‘s most enduring images, their story and why they are still so impactful

 What’s happening here?

-It's spring 1944 at the Stalag 1Vb Prisoner of War camp in Muhlburg, one of the biggest and harshest in Nazi Germany which at one stage imprisoned 21,000 men.
+It’s spring 1944 at the Stalag 1Vb Prisoner of War camp in Muhlburg, one of the biggest and harshest in Nazi Germany which at one stage imprisoned 21,000 men.
 A 700-strong South African contingent, mostly captured in North Africa, have formed a rugby team to challenge an ANZAC XV of Kiwis and Aussies.
-A large Welsh contingent also took up the challenge and played the “Boks” in two “Tests” while later were to play a combined team from , and and also took on the Rest of the World, ie a select team from all the other nations.
+A large Welsh contingent also took up the challenge and played the “Boks” in two “Tests” while later South Africa were to play a combined team from Scotland, Ireland and England and also took on the Rest of the World, ie a select team from all the other nations.
 The story is surely an epic film waiting to be made.

 Back row, left to right: J Oakley, I Van Huyssteen, Kaplan, Timm, GJ Coetzee, N Hinds, B Wessels, CF Heydenreich, H B Youngleson, AL Foster, EA Chapman, JV Rall.
 Middle row: AJ Fabricius, M Moore, G Ackermann, Major Ochse (medical officer), BS ‘Fiks’ van der Merwe (captain), D Katzeff, CA van der Westhuizen, JHB Ritchie, A Hultzer, J Zietsman.
 Front row: DJ Marais, R Hinds, EP Sephton.